mendix/docs/content/community/tools/how-to-set-up-your-profile.md

 * **Summary**
 * **Industry Experience**
 * **Skills**
-* **Reviews** – URLs of the reviews of Mendix you have written at [Gartner Peer Insights](https://www.gartner.com/reviews/market/mobile-application-development-platforms/vendor/mendix) and [TrustRaduius](https://www.trustradius.com/products/mendix/reviews)
+* **Reviews** – URLs of the reviews of Mendix you have written
-    * Links to these reviews will not appear on your public profile, but these two reviews are required to make your profile 100% complete
+    * Links to these reviews will not appear on your public profile, but writing one review is required to make your profile 100% complete
+    * For details on writing reviews of Mendix, see section [3.2 Writing Reviews of Mendix](#review)
 * **Projects** – for details on adding a project, see section [5 Adding a Project](#project)

 Be sure to complete the following items, which are necessary to make your Community Profile public: